jcl-dev/OWMClient/README.md

 # OWMClient

-A Swift client for the Open Whether Map API.
+A Swift client for the Open Weather Map API.

 If you don't have an API key yet:

     https://home.openweathermap.org/users/sign_up

-Requires the Open Whether Map API key to saved at:
+Requires the Open Weather Map API key to saved at:

     .apiKey